-The pictures are 90’s quality, and there’s no Kindle edition available if you prefer your books digitally.
+The pictures are 90’s quality, and there’s no Kindle edition available (right now, at least) if you prefer your books digitally.
 There also isn’t as much information about specialty serger feet.

 For instance, if you want to learn about flatlocking, turn to Chapter 10.
 There are then over 15 pages to teach you everything you could ever want to know about this stitch and its uses.
 It’s a very thorough reference book for owners of basic sergers and will teach even more experienced users new information.

-It also gets points for being one of the cheapest serger books on Amazon for a print book, and that goes a long way in my opinion!
+It also gets points for being one of the cheapest serger books on Amazon for a print book, and that goes a long way, in my opinion!

 With many color photographs, this beginner serger book is full of information presented in a manner that’s easy for beginners to understand.

 It starts by teaching you the parts of your serger and how to set it up and use it.
-Then, it transitions to teaching you the types of stitches and different techniques available.
+Then, it transitions to teaching you the types of stitches and techniques available.
 You’ll also learn some tips for serging on knits and how to use different serger feet.
 Each technique has several devoted pages of information.

-For this reason, I’d say it is one of the best serger books for true beginners who know very little about sewing machines or sergers.
+For this reason, it is one of the best serger books for true beginners who know very little about sewing machines or sergers.